In Exercises 15–22, test the claim about the population variance ... | Study Prep in Pearson+

 Hypothesis Testing

-Hypothesis testing is a statistical method used to make inferences about population parameters based on sample data.
-It involves formulating a null hypothesis (H0) and an alternative hypothesis (H1), then using sample statistics to determine whether to reject H0.
-In this case, the null hypothesis would state that the population variance is less than or equal to 19.
+Hypothesis testing is a statistical method used to make decisions about a population based on sample data.
+It involves formulating a null hypothesis (H0) and an alternative hypothesis (H1), then using sample statistics to determine whether to reject H0 in favor of H1.
+In this case, the null hypothesis would state that the population standard deviation is greater than or equal to 40, while the alternative claims it is less than 40.

 Recommended video: